Ai SizsAi Sizs

 expand_more

-Who built Ai Sizs and what is the platform's business model?
+Who built Ai Sizs and what is the business model?

 expand_more

-Ai Sizs is engineered and maintained by 345tool, an independent international developer collective specializing in lightweight, privacy-first browser utilities.
-The platform operates on a zero-tracking, zero-registration model.
-Monetization relies exclusively on non-disruptive, contextually relevant banner placements positioned outside the core analysis workspace.
-Over time, these placements transition into premium B2B link partnerships with verified technical organizations.
-No user data, image content, or behavioral analytics are ever collected, packaged, or sold to third parties.
+Ai Sizs is engineered, maintained, and hosted by 345tool, an independent international developer collective specializing in lightweight, privacy-first browser utilities that replace bloated internet tools.
+The platform operates on a zero-tracking, zero-registration, zero-data-collection model.
+Monetization relies exclusively on non-disruptive, contextually relevant banner placements positioned outside the core analysis interface.
+Over time, these placements transition into premium B2B link partnerships with verified technical organizations in adjacent fields (computer vision, photography equipment, software development).
+No user data, image content, or behavioral analytics are ever collected, packaged, or sold.
+For transparency, the full source code of both analysis engines is readable directly in the browser.

 345tool Team